KidSysco/jquery-ui-month-picker/README.md

     <pre>
 $('.selector').MonthPicker({
 	OnBeforeMenuOpen: function(event){
-		// Prevent the menu from opening when clicking if the user says no. if ( !confirm('The field "' + this.id + '" is destructive.
+		// Make sure the user is aware of the consequences, and prevent opening if they say no. if ( !confirm('The field "' + this.id + '" is destructive.
 Are you sure you want to proceed?') ) {
 			event.preventDefault();
 		}